ThomasQuinnKelly/bip-reference-person/docs/referenceperson-perftest.md

 ## Capability and Features

-- Speed -Determines whether the application responds quickly
+- Speed -Determines whether the application responds quickly.
 - Scalability -Determines maximum user load the software application can handle.
-- Stability -Determines if the application is stable under varying loads
+- Stability -Determines if the application is stable under varying loads.
 - A Detailed report can be generated with the help of a dashboard report.
 - Executable in multiple environments.